mantil-io/go-lambda-examples/guide/README.md

 provided.al2, which we will use for building the Lambda function.
 That runtime is a tiny Linux instance based on Amazon Linux 2; it will execute the bootstrap binary when started.
 Again, that bootstrap name is a requirement of the provided.al2 runtime.

-Line 7 creates _function.zip_ file with bootstrap file in it.
+Line 7 creates _function.zip_ file with the bootstrap file in it.
 That zip file is the Lambda deployment package accepted by CLI commands, AWS Console or any other tool from which you can create the Lambda function. `$@` at the end of the zip command is here to enable you to add any other files to the package.
 So you can, for